Yashi-Singh-9/Order-Summary-Component/README.md

 ### What I learned

 Through this project, I improved my skills in creating responsive layouts and managing hover states.
 Using CSS custom properties made it easier to manage colors and themes across the site.
-Here’s an example of some CSS I'm particularly proud of:

-### Continued development

-I plan to continue refining my skills in CSS Grid and exploring advanced responsive design techniques.
-I also want to experiment with JavaScript to add dynamic features to static designs.

 ### Useful resources

 - [The Markdown Guide](https://www.markdownguide.org/) - A great resource for learning how to write effective markdown.
 - [CSS Tricks: Flexbox Guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - A helpful guide on using Flexbox for layout design.

+## Contributing

+For Contributions please refer to [Contributing File](contributing.md)

 ## Author